Sausage Kale Soup Recipe

-This Healthy Sausage Kale Soup with Sweet Potatoes is a cozy fall soup made in the slow cooker (Crockpot).
-This Paleo Sausage Kale Soup is a great make-ahead dinner recipe that only takes 15 minutes of hands-on preparation!
+This Sausage Kale Soup Recipe is a cozy fall soup made in the slow cooker.
+This Sausage Kale Soup is a delicious make-ahead crockpot dinner recipe that only takes 15 minutes of hands-on preparation!
 It’s paleo-friendly & gluten-free!

 This particular Sausage Kale Soup recipe has become a fall staple in our house!
 It’s loaded with fall vegetables, bursting with flavor and is my favorite, fix-it-and-forget-it, kind of recipe!
 That takes 15 minutes to prepare.
 Then you get to enjoy the aroma all day long while it cooks in the crockpot.

 My kids really love this recipe too!
 No joke – and because it’s too funny not to share – my son refers to this sausage kale soup as, “that one soup that looked gross but tasted really good.”